-English Holly is a dense evergreen tree with an upright spreading habit of growth.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+Silver Variegated English Holly is a dense evergreen tree with an upright spreading habit of growth.
+Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and bees to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.